Where the bodies are buried

 Interestingly, the wall running east-west at the south side of the Acland Garden is of some considerable age, being part of the old North Gate Boundary Hundred wall. (‘Hundreds’ as administrative units date back to the Anglo-Saxon era and were still in use in the 19th century, for example, to define Poor Law Workhouse areas.)

 The archaeological excavation revealed evidence of some twenty bodies, a few of which remained articulated.
 The skeletons were the remains of men, women and several babies.
 They had evidently been buried in coffins in some seven layers, and laid to rest over a period of time.
 The soil was full of nails from wooden coffins which had rotted away, the collapse of which had caused the skeletons to be stacked up and somewhat compressed atop each other.
 Also found on site were shroud pins, clay pipe remains and pottery.

 The excavation was completed on 14 July, after seven days of work.
 The bones were then washed, documented and boxed.

 Commenting on this episode in the Department's history, former Department Director Geoffrey Thomas said: 'After the initial shock of the discovery, we were determined that the poor souls who were resting here should be treated with respect and given a proper burial.'

-A wake was held at Rewley House that evening (we feel Inspector Morse would have approved of this) to honour the dead, and to reflect on our relatively short tenure in this historical place.
+A wake was held at Rewley House that evening, to honour the dead, and to reflect on Continuing Education's relatively short tenure in this historical place.
+We feel Inspector Morse would have approved.